isotoma/isotoma.recipe.postdeploy/README.rst

 It takes a template Yaybu configuration and allows you to inject settings from your buildout - so the configuration is configured for that one particualar deployment.
-It creates a ``bin/postdeploy`` wrapper and installs Yaybu like any other package in your buildout.
+It creates a ``bin/postdeploy`` that you can run with sudo after running buildout.

-When you graduate to server-wide configuration management you can opt to keep your post-deployment configuration with your buildout.
+When you graduate to server-wide configuration management you can opt to keep your post-deployment configuration with your buildout and just call ``postdeploy`` from your main configuration management tool.

 Mandatory Parameters